How to Navigate Squamish Without a Car

 Photo: Squamish Connector

 A daily shuttle that provides convenient, reliable and comfortable non-stop transportation to and from Squamish and Vancouver.
-Visitors can access the Squamish Connector from the Vancouver Airport by taking the Skytrain to Canada Place.
+Visitors can access the Squamish Connector from the Downtown Vancouver.

 Pick up and drop off locations